A WEEKLY CURATED SELECTION OF NEWS FROM ARCHITECTS, DESIGNERS & ARTISTS WORLDWIDE:

 Marlborough Fine Art will present an exhibition of works by renowned British artist Victor Pasmore (1908-1998), made between the 1970s and the 1990s.
 The exhibition follows on from an exploration of the artist’s earlier works at Djanogly Gallery, Nottingham and Pallant House Gallery, Chichester, 2016-17.

 This major exhibition is the first time his works have been on display in London, and at Marlborough Fine Art, since 2008, and traces his development toward lyrical abstract compositions in the later stage of his career.
 Regarded as one Britain’s most celebrated artists, Pasmore achieved acclaim as both a figurative and abstract painter, and is most well-known for pioneering the development of abstract art in Britain in the 1940s.
-(Find out more: Marlborough Fine Art)
+These were primarily used for pain relief on extreme lower back pain.
+(Find out more: HMHB)

 KENGO KUMA BURNS WOODS TO CREATE CRACKLED GLASS LIGHTING FOR LASVIT: